oktadev/okta-blog/_source/_posts/2021-07-20-rails-guide-securing-api.md

 bundle install
 ```

 Now let's create a route.
-For this post, I’ll have an API that returns anime I am watching or I am excited about, so I will call it animes.
+For this post, I'll have an API that returns anime I am watching or I am excited about, so I will call it animes.
 Add this line to the `config/routes.rb.`

 ```ruby
 resources :animes, only: [:index]